 Folate is found naturally in many foods like leafy green vegetables, fortified cereals, and rice along with nuts and beans.
 Even if you maintain a healthy lifestyle and diet, it is best to fortify your folic acid levels with supplements.

-Between 400 – 600 micrograms is recommended each day, but you should check with Atlanta Women’s Obstetrics & Gynecology about your best dose before starting any new type of regimen.
+Between 400 – 600 micrograms is recommended each day, but you should check with one of our obstetricians about your best dose before starting any new type of regimen.

 Iron is important to monitor and regulate the increase in blood that will occur with pregnancy.